CakeCrusher/mimicbot/README.md

 # mimicbot 🤖

 ## About
-Mimicbot is a pipeline that is currently intended for use exclusively in the Discord platform.
-Mimicbot enables the effortless yet modular creation of an AI chat bot modeled to imitate a user in the discord channel.
-For example if Shakespeare is in your channel and the mimicbot is based on him, mimicbot will adjust its responses to how Shakespeare would speak.
+Mimicbot enables the effortless yet modular creation of an AI chat bot modeled to imitate another person's manner of speach.
+For example if mimicbot were based on Shakespeare, mimicbot will adjust its responses to elizabethan english.
-It consists of a pipeline that creates the bot from scratch, along with multiple other commands to create the bot in a modular format
+It offers a a general pipeline for creating a mimicbot from scratch provided data on the user to mimic, and another pipeline that runs entirely on Discord without the need for external data.
+The pipeline consists multiple other commands that are also available for modular use.

 https://user-images.githubusercontent.com/37946988/182276645-67ecd78a-b1b0-417f-b0e9-162f0efea30d.mp4